juhahinkula/reactwasm/README.md

 React app that calculates nth Fibonacci number.
 The calculation is done using the web assembly and written in Rust.
 The javascript binding is implemented using the wasm bingen (https://github.com/rustwasm/wasm-bindgen).

+## How to run this example
+- Clone the repository and run the app: `npm start`.

 ## How this is done?
 Required installations: Node, Rust, wasm-pack (https://github.com/rustwasm/wasm-pack)